Hacks4Snacks/powerShellScripts/README.md

-# simplePowerShellScripts
+# PowerShell Scripts
-A collection of PowerShell scripts.
+ A collection of PowerShell scripts that are either not meaningful or complex enough to warrant an independent repository

 ## Getting Started